LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

-If to sell a house the three most important things to consider are location, location, location, to write an article the three most important things are revision, revision, revision.
+If to sell a house the three most important things to consider are location, location, location, to write an article the three most important things are revision, revision, revision (RRR).
 It's not only about the edits, the grammar, spelling: it applies to the flow of ideas.

 There's no way you will write a good paper on the first try, even having written hundreds of articles like she has.
 And RRR applies to everybody, not only at the beginning